ChristinaChina/mywebsite/content/en/CV/_index.md

 This paper employs textual analysis as the primary research method, examining the portrayal of women in the 19 films directed by Hou Hsiao-hsien and categorizing it into two distinct groups: women within the family and women in society.
 It then proceeds to interpret and refine these portrayals through the use of comparison and analogical analysis, as well as dialectical thinking to elucidate the differences and similarities in the representation of female images and the characterization under the mapping of female images.

 ## Academic Serivice
-- Manuscript Reviewer, International Communication Association (ICA),November-December, 2025
+- Manuscript Reviewer,  <a href='https://www.icahdq.org' target="_blank">CInternational Communication Association (ICA)</a >,November - December, 2025
-- Manuscript Reviewer, Association for Education in Journalism and Mass Communication (AEJMC)，April-May, 2025
+- Manuscript Reviewer, <a href='https://www.aejmc.org' target="_blank">Association for Education in Journalism and Mass Communication (AEJMC)</a >，April - May, 2025
-- Manuscript Reviewer, National Communication Associatio(NCA)，March-May, 2025
+- Manuscript Reviewer, <a href='https://www.natcom.org' target="_blank">National Communication Associatio(NCA)</a >，March-May, 2025
-Manuscript Reviewer, Association for Education in Journalism and Mass Communication (AEJMC)        April - May, 2024
+Manuscript Reviewer, Association for Education in Journalism and Mass Communication (AEJMC),April-May, 2024
 - Manuscript Reviewer, <a href='https://www.aejmc.org' target="_blank"> Association for Education in Journalism and Mass Communication (AEJMC)</a >, April - May, 2024
 - Student Assistant to the Organiser, <a href='http://www.ccgc-szu.com/h-nd-86.html' target="_blank">Annual Conference on Digital Journalism in China</a >, May, 2024
 - Assistant to the Organiser, <a href='https://www.tencentcloud.com/act/pro/2024gdes' target="_blank">Tencent Global Digital Ecosystem Summit</a >, September, 2024

 ## Research Experiences
-- Digital Media Culture Lab, Shenzhen University, Feburary,2023 - August, 2024
+- Digital Media Culture Lab & <a href='http://www.ccgc-szu.com' target="_blank">Center for Convergent Global Communication</a >, Shenzhen University, Feburary, 2023 - August, 2024
    - Student Research Assistant
       - Participated in four research projects focusing on media discourse and national narratives.
 My main work covered the entire research process, including literature review, data collection/interviews, empirical analysis, and final writing revisions.These projects gave me a broad understanding of communication dynamics, improved my knowledge of different research methods, and confirmed my decision to focus on qualitative research.
 In addition to my advisor Jiang CHANG, the project faculty includes Naipeng CHAO (distinguished professor) and Wensen HUANG (assistant professor at Shenzhen University).
       - Managed the influential academic public platform “Media Culture Review” launched by my advisor, and as of August 2024, the account has 27,674 subscribers in China.
 Through this training, I have developed a better cademic taste for the research directions of digital media culture and digital journalism, opened up international perspectives and learned to keep a close eye on international cutting-edge developments and seminars.